gax1985/NSCC/NSCC/Fall Semester 2025/System Auditing/Assignments/Assignment 3 - Windows Event Viewer/Assignment 3.md

 Create the following events such that are captured in the Windows Logs.

-1. A User account is created (Use this account for the following steps).
+1. A User account is created (Use this account for the following steps).  x
-2. User account fails to login due to an incorrect password.
+2. User account fails to login due to an incorrect password.  x
-3. User account succeeds in logon.
+3. User account succeeds in logon.  x
-4. User account is made a member of the administrators group.
+4. User account is made a member of the administrators group.  x
 5. User account creates a scheduled task.
 6. User account accesses a USB key or other external storage media and writes a file to the device.
 X
-7. User account makes a change to an Audit Policy (i.e. stop logging failed logon attempts).
+7. User account makes a change to an Audit Policy (i.e. stop logging failed logon attempts).  x
-8. User account logs out.
+8. User account logs out.  x

 ## Task 3 – Event Display